smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleDataConsent.md

 1.
 In case
 - SDL received OnRemoteControlSettings notification from HMI with "ASK_DRIVER" access mode
-- and RC application requested access to remote control module that is already allocated to another RC application
+- and RC application (in HMILevel FULL) requested access to remote control module that is already allocated to another RC application
 - and SDL requested user consent from HMI via GetInteriorVehicleDataConsent
 - and user allowed access to RC module for requested application